-POW/MIA flags from Carrot-Top Industries are a great way to show our gratitude to the brave men and women who were taken captive or missing in action during wartime.
+Prisoner of war flag from Carrot-Top Industries is a great way to show our gratitude to the brave men and women who were taken captive or missing in action during wartime.
 Our collection includes a variety of flags for all types of use.
 Browse our outdoor flags available in nylon and polyester material.
 Indoor designs make the perfect display at government buildings or Veterans organizations.
 We also offer parade and mini flags for patriotic celebrations and holidays.
 For every event and occasion, you'll find the ideal flag that honors our American soldiers.

 Let’s start from the beginning.
 The desperate struggle to find the information and pledges for the government to invest more efforts into seeking those who were missing in action was finally represented with a memorable black and white flag in 1971.